Idlewild, Michigan: Establishment (1912–1920s)

 One prominent personality to relocate to Idlewild was Dr. Daniel Hale Williams, who in 1893 was the first surgeon in the United States to perform open-heart surgery.
-Williams, Herman O. and Lela G. Wilson of Chicago, three of Williams' associates from Chicago and Cleveland, and twenty others were among the first group of African American professionals to join IRC's excursion.
+Williams, Herman O. and Lela G. Wilson of Chicago, three of Williams' associates from Chicago and Cleveland, and twenty others were among the first group of African American professionals to join the IRC's excursion.
 Later, tours were conducted by train from Chicago, Indiana, Detroit, Grand Rapids, St. Louis, and other cities.

 Madame C.J.
 Walker, the first self-made U.S. woman millionaire of any race, owned property in Idlewild, Michigan.

-IRC had acquired over 2700 acre of land.
-The company sold a good deal of that land, and then turned the island in Idlewild Lake over to Williams and Louis B. Anderson of Chicago, and Robert Riffe and William Green of Cleveland, who collaboratively formed the Idlewild Improvement Association (IIA) and helped build the clubhouse.
-IIA sold property to such notables as NAACP co-founder W.E.B.
+The IRC had acquired over 2700 acre of land.
+The company sold a good deal of that land, and then turned the island in Idlewild Lake over to Williams and Louis B. Anderson, of Chicago, and Robert Riffe and William Green, of Cleveland, who collaboratively formed the Idlewild Improvement Association (IIA) and helped build the clubhouse.
+The IIA sold property to such notables as NAACP co-founder W.E.B.
 Du Bois, cosmetic entrepreneur Madam C.J.
 Walker, Fisk University president Lemuel L. Foster, Albert B. Cleage Sr. of Detroit, Fannie Emanuel of Chicago, and novelist Charles W. Chesnutt.
+The IIA was also responsible for recruiting other middle-class professionals, such as NAACP field secretary William Pickens, H. Franklin and Virginia Bray (a missionary and his wife who together founded the first formal church in Idlewild), and the Reverend Robert L. Bradby, Sr. of Second Baptist Church of Detroit (who contributed to the development of the Idlewild Lot Owners Association).
+The IIA encouraged this new influx of community leaders to foster racial pride, economic development, decency, and respect to Idlewild.